united-manufacturing-hub/benthos-umh/README.md

 ### Tag Processor

 The Tag Processor is designed to prepare incoming data for the UMH data model.
 It processes messages through three configurable stages: defaults, conditional transformations, and advanced processing, all using a Node-RED style JavaScript environment.

+Use the `tag_processor` compared to the `nodered_js` when you are processing tags or time series data and converting them to the UMH data model within the `_historian` data contract.
+This processor is optimized for handling structured time series data, automatically formats messages, and generates appropriate metadata.

 #### Message Formatting Behavior